-An act to amend Sections 331, 366, and 381 of the Public Utilities Code, relating to public utilities, and declaring the urgency thereof, to take effect immediately.
+An act to amend Sections 331, 366, and 381 of and 366 of, and to add Section 381.1 to, the Public Utilities Code, relating to public utilities.

 LEGISLATIVE COUNSEL'S DIGEST

 AB 9, as amended, Migden.
 Electrical restructuring: aggregation.
 (1) Existing law, relating to transactions between electricity suppliers and end-use customers, authorizes specified entities to aggregate electrical loads, and defines an "aggregator" as one of those specified entities that provides specified power supply services, including combining the loads of multiple end-use customers and facilitating the sale and purchase of electrical energy, transmission, and other services on behalf of the end-use customers.